 FIRST Robotics - Minibot

 My Senior year of high school was largely disrupted by covid.
-As a result my Robotics team had to drastically cut its hours and our season was largely disrupted due to the absence of a new game.
-To keep our members engaged, we started working on a side-project a display minibot that could pick up tennis balls.
-For this project, I did most of the development for our minibot's intake mechanism, including all of the CAD and designwork.
+As a result my Robotics team cut its hours and there was no new competition for the season.
+To keep our members engaged, we worked on a demo minibot that could pick up tennis balls as a side project.
+For this project, I designed the intake system, including all of the CAD and prototyping.

 Intake V1 - Beavertail Design

-We were going to add a ramp to this design so the tennis balls could get the chassis and into the robot, but our initial testing showed us that the beavertail design was not effective. the tubing was not gripping or centering the tennis balls well enough, and it was clear that this design was not going to work.
+The next step was to add a ramp to guide the tennis balls to the storage, but the beavertail design was failing in our tests.
+The pulleys was not gripping or centering the tennis balls well enough, and it was clear that this design was not going to work.

 Intake V2 - Mechanum Grip

-We decided the intake needed a complete redesign, and we chose a modified verson of a mechanum grip intake mechanism.
-We have used similar intakes in the past, and they have worked well and are more simple to build.
+I decided to completely redsign the intake, and chose a modified verson of a mechanum grip intake mechanism.
+The team had used a similar design in the past that worked well and was simpler to assemble.

 This design uses mechanum wheels, which have one directional angled rollers imbedded in the wheels.
-These effectively grip and center balls by pushing them against the robot's safety bumper.
-Once centered, I decided to use plastic tubing to carry the balls up and over the bumper.
-Because the mechanum wheels would predictably center and position the tennis balls, using tubing here would be effective and could drag the tennis balls along a ramp.
+The rollers push the tennis balls against the robot's safety bumper to successfully grip and center them.
+Once centered, pulleys would carry the balls up and over the bumper.
+The mechanum wheels reliably centered the tennis balls every time, so I decided that using pulleys here would be effective and could drag the tennis balls along a ramp.

 I also made this design in Onshape, importing parts like the motors, bearings, and mechanums while creating parts like the sideplates, ramp, spacers, and the tubing.